 For Jo, it’s not about gaming the system – it’s about showing up consistently, writing like a real person, and making sure every post delivers value.
 That’s what promotes long-term traffic and trust.

-Wander Somewhere started with detailed Scotland itineraries and quickly became a go-to platform for stylish, practical travel planning.
-The blog, created by Lesley, an Edinburgh-based travel writer, now gets around 130,000 page views per month.
-While she still specializes in Scotland, Wander Somewhere has expanded to include curated guides to destinations across Europe, including France, Spain, and Denmark.
+Wander Scotland (formerly Wander Somewhere) started with detailed Scotland itineraries and quickly became a go-to platform for stylish, practical travel planning.
+The blog, created by Lesley, an Edinburgh-based travel writer, has also expanded to include curated guides to destinations across Europe, including France, Spain, and Denmark.

 The blog stands out for its focus on boutique stays, local experiences, and step-by-step planning advice.
 Lesley’s approach is rooted in real-world travel: she helps readers put together well-organized and easy-to-enjoy trips without being overwhelming or generic.